evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 This allows for versions to be created from pushed git tags.

+- The author of the version must match the author from the original waterfall version.
 - The tag must be pushed after the commit has been merged to ensure that the waterfall version has already been created for the revision.
     -   It is possible to push the tag on the same line as the commit using `&&` but this is recommended for low-risk commits only.
 -   Versions are displayed on the waterfall page.
--   The author of the version matches the author from the original waterfall version.
 -   The version is titled "Triggered From Git Tag '`<`git tag`>`':
     `<`commit message for this revision`>`"
 -   The expansion `${triggered_by_git_tag}` is set to the git tag that